Kizari/Flagrum/docs/changelog/Flagrum-1.2.5.md

 - All text now has Japanese localisation
 - Ability to change the client language has been added to the Settings page
 - Flagrum now checks for the presence of WebView2 and warns the user appropriately if it is unavailable
-- Additional donation options have been added for those who were unable to use BuyMeACoffee (thank you for your support!)
+- Additional donation options have been added for those who were unable to use BuyMeACoffee—thank you for your support!

 ### Changes